One of the parents in my online support group (Families in FLIGHT) recently asked this very important question about consequences:

 The key is that children need to be TAUGHT how to behave and solve problems.
 Simply punishing them for behavior usually causes a child with trauma to shut down and stop listening.
 Opening up the conversation with empathy helps the child to trust the parent, and over time the child will be more willing to solve problems together.

 There are times when a parent MUST set a firm limit – and in my view, this is when the child’s safety is at risk or someone else’s safety is at risk.
 That’s why it’s so important to have a detailed safety plan if you have an explosive, aggressive child.
 I believe that all other scenarios can be addressed through collaborative and proactive problem solving and encouraging dialogue and trust.
 When a child is able to be part of a dialogue, the learning sinks in.
 When a parent demands compliance without involving the child’s voice and choices, the child will often rebel because the threat level is raised and feelings of safety and trust are violated.

-I truly believe that working through problems this way over and over again is what has helped my daughter to become an excellent problem-solver and one who has so much more empathy for me and for others because she has learned the skill of positive collaboration.
-Now that she trusts me, she is MUCH more willing to comply with simple requests and be cooperative at home.
+I truly believe that working through problems this way over and over again is what has helped my child to become an excellent problem-solver and one who has so much more empathy for me and for others because he has learned the skill of positive collaboration.
+Now that he trusts me, he is MUCH more willing to comply with simple requests and be cooperative at home.